DigiLive/jQuery-Merge-for-php-diff/readme.md

 The full content of the right file as an JavaScript line-by-line array.

 **merged** | _function_: function(result, left, right) {}
 A callback function that is called after the merge has completed.
+all parameters (same as the left and right inputs) are line-by-line arrays remember to `.join('/n')` them if you want to use them as strings.

 **button** | _mixed_ {optional}
 A Selector or element that will be used as trigger for the final merge.